|Oracle® Spatial GeoRaster Developer's Guide

 Call the SDO_GEOR.importFrom procedure to load images into GeoRaster objects.

-Use the GeoRaster JAI-based loader tool or viewer tool, which are described in Section 1.17.1.
+Use the GeoRaster loader tool or viewer tool, which are described in Section 1.14.

-With the first two options (SDO_GEOR.importFrom and JAI-based tool), you can do the following:
+With both options, you can do the following:

 Compress raster data and store the data in JPEG-compressed or DEFLATE-compressed GeoRaster objects.